frankwswang/Quiqbox.jl/docs/src/optimization.md

 pars = uniqueParams!(bs, filterMapping=true)
 ```

-As expected, there are indeed only 3 unique tunable parameters despite the basis set already has 8 basis functions. (note that keyword argument `filterMapping` in `uniqueParams!` is set to `true` because we want the function to only return independent parameters) However, if we take a step further, we can remove ``d`` since each basis function here is just a "unique" Gaussian function.
-Thus, input the intent parameters (along with other necessary arguments) into the Quiqbox function [`optimizeParams!`](@ref) and we can sit and wait for the optimization iterations to complete.
+As expected, there are indeed only 3 unique tunable independent parameters despite the basis set has 8 basis functions.
+However, if we take a step further, we can remove ``d`` since each basis function here is just one same Gaussian function.
+Thus, input the intent parameters (along with other necessary arguments) into the [`optimizeParams!`](@ref) and we can sit and wait for the optimization iterations to complete.
 ```@repl 4
 parsPartial = [pars[1], pars[4]]